nv-legate/legate.core/README.md

 * *Does Legate only work on NVIDIA hardware?*
-  No, Legate will run on any processor supported by Legion (e.g. x86, ARM, and PowerPC CPUs), and any network supported by GASNet (e.g. Infiniband, Cray, Omnipath, and (ROC-)Ethernet based interconnects).
+  No, Legate will run on any processor supported by Legion (e.g. x86, ARM, and PowerPC CPUs), and any network supported by GASNet or UCX (e.g. Infiniband, Cray, Omnipath, and (ROC-)Ethernet based interconnects).

 * *What languages does the Legate Core API have bindings for?*